qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/doc/notes/20230206-meeting-notes.md

 * A dataset you'd love to use with QGreenland
 * Tell a story about Greenland
 * Convey a data-related challenge from your past
-* Think of QGreenland datasets you're interested in working with
+* Think of Greenland datasets you're interested in working with
 * ...?